etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 -> As developers we just worry about the application code
 -> **Three** architecture models with Beanstalks:
 1. single instance deployment: good for dev environment
-2. LB _ ASG: great for production or pre-production web applications
+2. LB + ASG: great for production or pre-production web applications
 3. ASG only: great for non-web apps in production (workers, etc.)

 It supports many platforms: Go, Java SE, Python, Ruby, Single/Multi-Container Docker, Preconfigured Docker.
 If not supported, you can write your custom platform (advanced)

 Beanstalk does have a full monitoring suite available within the service itself.
 So there are **health agents** on each EC2 instances that is going to push metrics to CloudWatch.
 Checks for app health, publishes health events.

+Note that Beanstalk uses CloudFormation to do the provisoning.

+CloudFormation vs Beanstalk:
+CF is used to deploy infrastructure as code, so we can depoly anything on CF (not only EC2 instances).
+CF is infrastructure focused.
+Beanstalk is a platform as a service, and is more application focused.
+Developer just focus on the application.

 ## CodeDeploy Overview